padmick/tomorrowlandwiki/summer/global_journey/discover_belgium.md

 - Concept Hotels
 - A combination of a hotel with DreamVille

+> note: each hotel has its own times for shuttles to and from the festival which you receive on arrival.

 ## **Prices**

 | name mon to mon dreamville accom        | price (mon to mon dreamville accomdation) | hotel name mon to mon                                                                | hotel price example (hotel and mg greens package 1 pers) |